 What does it mean if I have a positive test result?
 If you have a positive test result, it is very likely that you have COVID-19 because proteins from the virus that causes COVID-19 were found in your sample.
 Therefore, it is also likely that you may be placed in isolation to avoid spreading the virus to others.
 There is a very small chance that this test can give a positive result that is wrong (a false positive result).
-Your healthcare provider will work with you to determine how best to care for you based on the test result along with other factors of your medical history, and your symptoms.
+If you test positive with the InteliSwabTM COVID-19 Rapid Test you should self-isolate and seek follow-up care with your healthcare provider as additional testing may be necessary.
+Your healthcare provider will work with you to determine how best to care for you based on your test